wo80/vs-spectra/README.md

-# Spectra for Visual Studio

-This is a Visual Studio solution for [Spectra](https://github.com/yixuan/spectra).

-## Instructions
+# CSpectra

-The repository contains a C API for the Spectra eigensolver.
-The project depends on the current release of [Spectra](https://github.com/yixuan/spectra/archive/refs/tags/v1.0.1.zip) (version 1.0.1).
+The repository contains a C API for the [Spectra](https://github.com/yixuan/spectra) eigensolver.
 Spectra depends on [Eigen](https://gitlab.com/libeigen/eigen).
-Make sure that both libraries are available in the include subfolder.
+Make sure that both libraries are installed using CMake.

-Pre-compiled binaries for windows users can be found [here](http://wo80.bplaced.net/math/packages.html).
+Pre-compiled binaries for windows users can be found [here](http://wo80.bplaced.net/packages/#package:spectra).

 ## Why?